Bonitasoft-Community/rest-api-sql-data-source/README.md

 These instructions apply to Tomcat.

-- Edit the `conf/Catalina/localhost/bonita.xml` (in Bonita BPM Studio `conf` folder is located in `workspace/tomcat/server`) file and add a new data source:
+- Edit the `conf/Catalina/localhost/bonita.xml` (in Bonita Studio `conf` folder is located in `workspace/tomcat/server`) file and add a new data source:

 ```xml
 <Resource name="demoDS"